FrankzAlarcon/disney-plus-clone/README.md

 ### Code Features

 - React project template using [ViteJS](https://vitejs.dev/guide/ "ViteJS")
-- Created using ReactJS y Redux.
+- Created using ReactJS, React router dom y Redux.
 - Asynchronous requests with Redux Thunk
 - A little bit of react-bootstrap
 - Eslint is used as a linter